joao9856/mini_math_games_solver/README.md

 # mini_math_games_solver
-A solver for mini math games such as nonogram and similar
+A solver for mini math games such as number sums, nonogram and similar For the <boot.dev> first personal project i will only complete the number sums part, the rest will be **very** slowly implemented.

 ## Intructions